cannolis/R-SBFL/README.md

 Note: This readme assumes familiarity with Microsoft Visual Studio and Microsoft SQL Server Management Studio.
 If you encounter any difficulties during installation or usage, refer to the documentation of these tools or seek assistance from relevant forums or support channels.

 ## Reference
+<div id="refer-anchor-1"></div>
-1. Hyunsook Do, Sebastian Elbaum, and Gregg Rothermel.
+- [1] Hyunsook Do, Sebastian Elbaum, and Gregg Rothermel.
 2005.
 Supporting Controlled Experimentation with Testing Techniques: An Infrastructure and Its Potential Impact.
 Empirical Software Engineering 10 (2005), 405–435. https://doi.org/10.1007/s10664-005-3861-2
+<div id="refer-anchor-2"></div>
-2. Ross Gore and Paul Reynolds.
+- [2] Ross Gore and Paul Reynolds.
 2012.
 Reducing Confounding Bias in Predicate-Level Statistical Debugging Metrics.
 In 2012 34th International Conference on Software Engineering.
 463–473. https://doi.org/10.1109/ICSE.2012.6227169
+<div id="refer-anchor-3"></div>
-3. René Just, Darioush Jalali, and Michael D. Ernst.
+- [3] René Just, Darioush Jalali, and Michael D. Ernst.
 2014.
 Defects4J: A Database of Existing Faults to Enable Controlled Testing Studies for Java Programs.
 In Proceedings of the 2014 International Symposium on Software Testing and Analysis.
 Association for Computing Machinery, 437–440. https://doi.org/10.1145/2610384.2628055
+<div id="refer-anchor-4"></div>
-4. Kai Yu, Mengxiang Lin, Qing Gao, Hui Zhang, and Xiangyu Zhang.
+- [4] Kai Yu, Mengxiang Lin, Qing Gao, Hui Zhang, and Xiangyu Zhang.
 2011.
 Locating Faults Using Multiple Spectra-Specific Models.
 In Proceedings of the 2011 ACM Symposium on Applied Computing.
 Association for Computing Machinery, 1404–1410. https://doi.org/10.1145/1982185.1982490